 |

 Australia's largest fringing reef is a haven for water lovers.
 Just metres from the shore in some places, it is possible to enjoy snorkelling and diving just off the beach.
-You can expect to be standing just knee-deep in water with brightly coloured fish milling around your feet.
+Expect to be standing just knee-deep in water with brightly coloured fish milling around your feet.
 Between April and July, swim with the world’s largest fish – the majestic whale shark.
-The reef extends 260km in length, along the North West Cape from Coral Bay to Exmouth. |
+The reef extends 260km in length, along the North West Cape. |

 |